nicolasdao/easypipinstall/README.md

 # EASYINSTALL

-pip install Python packages with automatic requirements.txt and setup.cfg updates.
-Also easily uninstall all the dependencies.
+pip install Python packages with automatic requirements.txt, prod-requirements.txt and setup.cfg files update.
+Also easily uninstall all the dependencies from those files.